ojrdevcom/shafs/README.md

 # License

-shafs is released under the terms of the MIT license, see attached LICENSE file
+shafs is released under the terms of the MIT license

+See attached LICENSE file for details